 As leading sheet metal fabricators, KMF offers extensive MIG and TIG welding services.
 We currently house 20 welding bay facilities (six dedicated to stainless steel) and operate two fully automated, ABB robot MIG and TIG welding cells, accompanied by stud and spot-welding machinery that enables KMF to fulfil almost any customer requirement.

-Recognised as a core skill for our business, our award-winning apprenticeship training programme has a strong focus on high-level welding, and our welders work 24/7 to deliver coded welding to desired standards and in-house dye penetration.
+Recognised as a core skill for our business, our award-winning st has a strong focus on high-level welding, and our welders work 24/7 to deliver coded welding to desired standards and in-house dye penetration.

 Selecting the most efficient welding solution should be carried out on a case-by-case basis, and therefore our expert New Product Introduction Engineers will take time to determine the best materials and welding processes required for your specific design and product application.